Quentin81/GreyCatTest/README.md

+Application of GreyCat on a project of battleground simulation.

+Version 1.0 : 18/05/2017

+By myself

 # GreyCat: samples
 This project contains minimalist but easy to hack GreyCat samples.
 These samples highlight the most important features implemented in Core, Core JS and the various plugins of GreyCat.